wavecon/wavestack/docs/content/en/kubernetes/nsc/_index.md

 Clusters with at least one worker group having `minimum < maximum` nodes will have an autoscaler deployment, allowing dynamic scaling of worker nodes based on demand.

-The autoscaler is a modified version of the Kubernetes [cluster-autoscaler][k8s-cluster-autoscaler] with additional support for [gardener/machine-controller-manager][gh-gardener-machine-controller-manager].

-nSC requires clusters to consist of at least two nodes.
+nSC requires clusters to consist of at least two nodes and at least 50GB of disk storage per node.
+Smaller flavor's

 ##### Zones